“Brits abroad – mentally challenged individuals from the UK who travel to foreign countries with no intention of integrating with the culture there.”

 You get the picture.
-One nightclub waitresss in Kraków told The Telegraph that she often has to deal with “mad” British stag parties.
+One nightclub waitresss in Kraków told The Telegraph that she often has to deal with “mad” Brits abroad.
 She said that she “once witnessed a drinking competition where the person who won was the first person to throw up.”
 She also “saw a group of men walking naked from the waist down.”

 Is this any way to behave?

 Perhaps I’m old-fashioned, but when did it become acceptable to behave in this way?
 Scratch that, when did it become the norm to behave in this way?!
 Do we have no shame?
 Do we not care that the Archbishop of Kraków has said that foreign stag parties (read: Brits abroad) have made Kraków “defaced by debauchery and drunkenness”?
 Does it not matter to us that some restaurants in Kraków have taken to posting signs in the windows saying “NO ENGLISH PEOPLE”?